had0j/io_qp2_rule_eng/readme.md

 Every mod has a corresponding buffed mod, needing 30,000 meters climbed with the mod to unlock (activating multiple mods can accumulate for them at the same time)
 【Duo+】is special, see the corresponding chapter

+All buffed mods can only be played solo, and cannot be stacked on other mods

+### Unlocking as soon as possible

 If you want to unlock all buffed mods as quick as possible it's recommended to activate multiple at the same time, below is a reference strategy (if you can smoothly get a few f10 with all of the mods individually)

-    `【Gravity】+【Messier Garbage】+【Double Hole Garbage】+【All-Spin】` activate these four and rely on All-Spin's fierce output, try not to let garbage lines enter, finish 30,000 meters.
-If you can use brainless Blitz mode looping and aren't afraid of `【Invisible】` you can bring it too, otherwise it later needs to be cleared by itself
+First round: `【Messier Garbage】【Gravity】【Double Hole Garbage】【All-Spin】` activate these four and rely on All-Spin's fierce output, try not to let garbage lines enter, finish 30,000 meters.
+If unafraid, you can also bring `【Invisible】` too, otherwise it later needs to be cleared by itself

-    Afterwards activate `【Invisible】+【Volatile Garbage】` and `【No Hold】+【Volatile Garbage】`, notice try to tank more garbage then use Quad to dig to climb faster (because cancelling garbage lines has a worse result), at the same time try to calculate total efficiency with and without `Expert`
+Second round: Then individually play `【Expert】【No Hold】【Invisible】`, if capable you can also combine them (despite being harder progress is doubled, you can calculate the efficiency then decide), if only activating one mod then recommend activating `【Volatile】` too, try to tank more garbage and use Quads to downstack to climb much faster (at the same time try to send rather than cancel, more rewards, but even cancelling is doubled so recommend activating Volatile)
     (altitude/time, multiply by 2 with Expert) to decide whether or not to accumulate for Expert Mode incidentally, if possible then bring it, otherwise later on it needs to be cleared by itself
-    Last is `【Expert】+【Volatile Garbage】`, being individually played because this mod will substantially decrease climbing efficiency, and put last because it could already have some progress made at the start

-All buffed mods can only be played solo, and cannot be stacked on other mods
+Additionally if some achievements haven't been played much you can also try them, such as`【Expert】【No Hold】【Double Hole Garbage】`, which allows putting the first round's `【Double Hole Garbage】` into the second round, being more meaningful

-Introduction to effects that will appear later:
+### Introduction to some effects that will appear later

 1. `Garbage line protection`: (Only appears in certain mods)
 Every line of `Non-permanent garbage lines` (includes lines with clearable ***grey*** blocks) will cause `Targeting Factor` to decrease by 0.5, at maximum decrease by 2.5 (due to the starting value being 3, so for these modes you rarely get attacked in the opening), check every 0.25 seconds